GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

-The purpose of the MFE calculation is to determine whether the ionized or neutral state of a residue is energetically favored at a given pH.
-Positive MFE values indicate that the neutral form is favored relative to the ionized form, whereas negative values indicate the opposite.
-In the results above, the van der Waals contribution slightly favors the ionized state of AspA170 in PSII.
-Moreover, the total pairwise interaction strongly favors the ionized form of AspA170.
-This behavior is chemically reasonable, as the residue must remain negatively charged to coordinate the positively charged ions of the oxygen-evolving complex (OEC).
-The bottom of the table lists the pairwise interactions between the selected residue and neighboring residues; a similar analysis can be performed for each interaction.
+The purpose of the MFE calculation is to assess whether the ionized or neutral state of ASPA170 is energetically favored at a given pH.
+Positive MFE values indicate stabilization of the neutral form relative to the ionized form, while negative values indicate preferential stabilization of the ionized state.

+In the results shown above, the van der Waals contribution slightly favors the ionized state of AspA170 in Photosystem II.
+More importantly, the total pairwise interaction term strongly stabilizes the ionized form.
+This outcome is chemically intuitive, as AspA170 must remain negatively charged to effectively coordinate the highly positively charged ions of the oxygen-evolving complex (OEC).

+The lower portion of the table reports individual pairwise interactions between AspA170 and neighboring residues.
+These contributions can be examined in the same manner to identify which local interactions most strongly influence the residue’s protonation state.

-Begin by identifying the terms with the largest absolute values in the kcal column (or any equivalent energy column).
-These dominant contributions are typically:
+We begin by examining the terms with the largest absolute values in the energy column (e.g., kcal/mol).
+These dominant contributions typically arise from two sources:
 	1. Residue–residue interactions
 	2. Desolvation energy (dsol)

-In this example, the favorable interactions with surrounding residues strongly counterbalance the unfavorable desolvation penalty.
-In fact, they do more than merely compensate for it, providing an additional ~6.6 kcal/mol of net stabilization.
+In this example, favorable interactions with neighboring residues strongly oppose the unfavorable desolvation penalty.
+Importantly, these stabilizing interactions do not merely offset the penalty; they exceed it, yielding an additional ~6.6 kcal/mol of net stabilization.

-This balance of opposing energetic contributions is precisely the point of an MFE (mean force energy) analysis.
-The goal is not to admire large numbers in isolation, but to understand why a given residue adopts a particular charge state or pKₐ under the conditions studied (even if the pKₐ itself is not explicitly shown here).
-MFE rationalizes how environmental interactions shift protonation equilibria by stabilizing—or destabilizing—specific ionization states.
+This interplay between opposing energetic terms is the central purpose of an MFE (mean force energy) analysis.
+Rather than focusing on individual large energy values in isolation, MFE analysis aims to explain why a residue adopts a particular charge state or pKₐ under the conditions studied (even when the pKₐ itself is not explicitly reported).
+By decomposing the energetic contributions, MFE reveals how the local environment stabilizes or destabilizes specific ionization states and thereby shifts protonation equilibria.

-In short: large desolvation penalties are common, but biology survives by paying them back with interest through local interactions.
+In practice, large desolvation penalties are common for buried or functionally important residues.
+What allows these residues to remain charged is the presence of compensating local interactions—precisely the balance that MFE analysis is designed to quantify and interpret.
+From the total interaction energy, we can reasonably conclude that the ionized conformer of AspA170 is favored over the neutral form, as indicated by the negative value.
+This preference is beneficial for the system, since maintaining a negatively charged AspA170 helps stabilize the highly positively charged oxygen-evolving complex (OEC).